A blurred image of a group of people in the meeting room.

 While most industries have their own risk management frameworks, HACCP’s principles offer valuable insights beyond food safety.
 Its structured approach – focusing on prevention, monitoring, and corrective actions – can strengthen risk management practices in other sectors, including cybersecurity, workplace safety, business continuity, and more.

-Understanding HACCP as a Risk Management Tool
+Understanding HACCP as a risk management tool

 HACCP is a systematic, preventive approach that identifies potential biological, chemical, and physical hazards in food production and implements measures to control them.
 Unlike traditional end-product testing, HACCP proactively mitigates risks before they become issues, ensuring safety throughout the production process.